mukesh-sharma-code/Monk-Coupon-Management-API/readme.md

 The following endpoints are implemented to support coupon management and application:

-POST /coupons: Create a new coupon with details such as type, discount value, applicable products, and restrictions.
+**POST /coupons** : Create a new coupon with details such as type, discount value, applicable products, and restrictions.

-GET /coupons: Retrieve all available coupons.
+**GET /coupons** : Retrieve all available coupons.

-GET /coupons/(fd): Retrieve a specific coupon by its ID.
+**GET /coupons/:id** : Retrieve a specific coupon by its ID.

-PUT /coupons/(fd): Update coupon details for a given ID.
+**PUT /coupons/:id** : Update coupon details for a given ID.;

-DELETE /coupons/(fd): Delete a coupon by ID.
+**DELETE /coupons/id:** : Delete a coupon by ID.

-POST /applicable-coupons: Retrieve and calculate all applicable coupons for a given cart.
+**POST /applicable-coupons** : Retrieve and calculate all applicable coupons for a given cart.

-POST /apply-coupon/(fd): Apply a specific coupon to a cart and return the updated cart with discounted prices.
+**POST /apply-coupon/id** : Apply a specific coupon to a cart and return the updated cart with discounted prices.

 # Setup